David Rikl: Pro tour

 In singles, he won five Challenger tournaments and achieved his greatest slam performance in 1997, reaching the third round of Wimbledon.

 Rikl retired from the professional tour in 2005 and currently resides in London.

 Partnership with Jiří Novák

-Rikl won most of his titles in the early 2000s and late 1990s with compatriot Jiří Novák.
+Rikl won most of his titles in the late 1990s and early 2000s with compatriot Jiří Novák.
 He and Novák made a run to the 2001 Wimbledon Championships finals, losing to Donald Johnson and Jared Palmer in four sets.
 Rikl won 14 of his titles with Novák, the pair winning 9 of Rikl's titles consecutively.

-Last years
+Personal life

+David is married to a former tennis player Adriana Gerši.
 David's son Patrik also plays tennis.